ubclaunchpad/inertia/docs_src/index.html.md

 inertia ${remote_name} up
 ```

-See the [Project Configuration](#project-configuration) section for how to set
-up profiles.
 The `profiles` section under the remote configuration defines
 default profiles to use when deploying a project.
 If none is configured, Inertia
 looks for a profile named `default`.

+See the [Project Configuration](#project-configuration) section for how to set
+up profiles for your project.

 ## Initializing the Inertia Daemon